angeluriot/Papermap/.github/ISSUE_TEMPLATE/map_update.md

 ---
 name: Request a map update
-about: "Request an update to an existing map in Papermap."
+about: "Request an update to an existing map in Papermap"
 title: "[📩 Map Update Request]: <map question>"
 labels: ["map update"]
 ---